 For information about connecting SCSI devices, refer to the SCSI documentation on the Ready-to-Configure Utility Program CD.
+Also refer to Installing Options in Your IntelliStation M Pro.

 Chapter 6.
 Storage Devices

 This section contains information about some of the data-storage devices available for your computer.
 These devices enable you to expand the capacity of your computer.